mastershadow/roccatello.it/site/content/home/hero.md

 date = 2017-10-15T00:00:00

 title = "Eduard Roccatello"
-subtitle = "Geospatial expert, who loves technology and creates software."
+subtitle = "A geospatial expert who loves technology and creates software"

 # Order that this section will appear in.
 weight = 1